Thursday, May 07, 2009

 Biden: In the United States -- like many of you -- we're taking aggressive action to stabilize our financial systems, to jumpstart our economy, and, hopefully, lay a new foundation for growth in the 21st century.

-: Man, our economy is in the toilet.
+What he really meant: Man, our economy is in the toilet.
 No really.
 I can't tell you how bad, but trust me, I've seen the files.
 You wanna know how bad?
 I ran into Geithner the other night buying adult diapers at CVS.
 But take heart.
 We're taking the battery cables that we used to torture folks with and are using them for what they were intended -- to jumpstart our economy and get things going again.

 Biden: We'll need your help.
 For example, we will ask others to take responsibility for some of those now in Guantanamo, as we determine to close it.
 Our security is shared.
 And so, too, I respectfully suggest, is our responsibility to defend it.